 There is currently no market for our securities.
 Stockholders therefore have no access to information about prior market history on which to base their investment decision.
-Following this offering, the price of our securities may vary significantly due to one or more potential business combinations and general market or economic conditions, including as a result of the COVID-19 outbreak.
+Following this offering, the price of our securities may vary significantly due to one or more potential business combinations and general market or economic conditions, including as a result of the COVID-19 outbreak and other events (such as terrorist attacks, natural disasters or a significant outbreak of other infectious diseases).
 Furthermore, an active trading market for our securities may never develop or, if developed, it may not be sustained.
 You may be unable to sell your securities unless a market can be established and sustained.